Identifying Fake Citrine

 An infographic showing natural citrine from Brazil, Zambia, and DRC.

-I hope this is a helpful place to start when endeavoring to purchase natural citrine (real citrine!).
+I hope this is a helpful place to start when endeavoring to purchase natural citrine (naturally forming citrine!).
 Please don't hesitate to drop questions below if there's anything else I can clarify for y'all, and subscribe to my newsletter (website footer) so you don't miss Crystal Fakes part 2!
-PS. you can snag a piece of natural Zambian citrine here.
+PS. you can snag some natural citrine with the products below.

 ZAMBIAN CITRINE POINT (POLISHED)